djangocon/2023.djangocon.us/_posts/2023-09-05-final-hotel-call.md

 Give the whole collection a look and purchase a ticket.

 We also have [two days of sprints](https://2023.djangocon.us/sprints/).
 If you've wanted to be more involved in the Django ecosystem, you'll want to stay for these.
 You can learn how to make a code contribution to Django or get started with a third party package.
-Side note, when you make a commit to Django, everyone applauds and celebrates.
+As a bonus, when you make a commit to Django, everyone applauds and celebrates.
 It's the most encouraging way to contribute to open source software.